MeilaLeinaLainen-T1T3T4/Emergency-Logout/README.md

 Save all files to not lose anything in this process.

 # How-to
-There is a shortcut called "Emergency Shutdown", this is the thing that enables the shutdown.
+1. Copy the EmergencyShutdown.exe path.
-Move the Emergency Shutdown to wherever you want.
+2. Create a shortcut to that path.
-The .exe, .dll, .pdb and .json's NEED to be in the origianl folder.
+3. Put it wherever you want.
-Just download the .zip
+4. Enable it for the .exe to enable